 Triggering the loop

 To run the bulk actions inside a loop, you need to trigger the recipe.
 You can use any supported trigger to run the loop, just like a regular recipe.
-We’ll be adding a Run now trigger soon to make running user loops easier when you don’t want a user loop to be part of a larger workflow automation.
+Use Run now trigger to run actions on users in bulk right from inside the recipe page.

 Monitoring the progress of a loop